wibubunbo/weblinx-chatbot/README.md

 ### Troubleshooting
 * If you encounter issues with network connections or API limits, verify your `.env` file settings and ensure your network is stable.
 * For any unexpected behavior or errors, try restarting Streamlit or reactivating your Conda environment.

-### Support
-For additional assistance or to report bugs, please contact `quangminhha1505@gmail.com`.